| info aggiornate:

 An important objective

-of the 4th edition of N5M is to assert a
+of the 4th edition of N5M is to assert a much broader understanding of tactical media, which has come to

 be almost exclusively identified with use of the media in direct